EQAO Grade 6 - Everything You Need To Know As A Parent

 The testing also gives parents, teachers and school administrators an idea of how each child compares to provincial averages.
 So, the EQAO test does help parents get a glimpse into how their child is progressing and what concepts they have grasped and what concepts they have yet to.

-4. Do EQAO Grade 6 tests count for anything?
+4) Do EQAO Grade 6 tests count for anything?

-The EQAO does not count toward a student’s grades at school.
+As we mentioned earlier, the EQAO does not count toward a student’s grades at school.
 The results can be used to help identify which concepts students struggle with and help indicate to educators and parents or guardians what material needs to be reinforced or taught differently.

-The results provide information about how students are progressing in general, how effective the Ontario curriculum is and how it can improve.
 Standardized tests have less of an impact on students and more of an impact on educators, administrators, policymakers and other researchers.

 Also, the school’s collective results will be made known publicly and can be used to compare to other schools in terms of student achievement.
 You can see each school’s results with this online tool.